 Among most educated nations in the EU

 Lithuanians are among the most educated people in the European Union.
-93% of population has secondary or higher education (compared with an average of 73% in the EU).
-Around 34% of Lithuanians hold a higher education qualification, which is above the EU average.
+92% of population has secondary or higher education (compared with an average of 75% in the EU).
+Around 51% of Lithuanians hold a higher education qualification (age group 25-34 years), which is the 3rd largest percentage in the EU.

-At the beginning of the academic year 2011-2012, there were over 122,000 students enrolled in Lithuania’s 23 universities, and more than 49,000 students in 24 colleges.
-In 2011, more than 43,000 Lithuanians graduated from colleges and universities, of which more than 30,000 obtained their degrees in universities and 13,000 in colleges.
+At the beginning of the academic year 2013-2014, there were approx. 105,000 students enrolled in Lithuania’s 23 universities, and more than 43,500 students in 24 colleges.
+In 2013, almost 40,000 Lithuanians graduated from colleges and universities, of which more than 28,000 obtained their degrees in universities and 11,000 in colleges.
 Lithuania has one of the EU's most educated populations and continues to serve as a pool of well educated professionals for local and international businesses.

 As a matter of fact, Lithuanians enjoy the privilege of being familiar with both the Eastern, as well as Western European mentalities.